8 SEO Benchmarks Worth Establishing (+ What to Ignore)

 You're looking at your cumulative organic search traffic for the entire website.

-Then click on the data icon and export the report:
+Then click on the data icon and export the report to see pageviews:

 Now it's time to move on to the next SEO benchmark you should establish, which is: